ZhuangLab/storm-analysis/README.md

 Wheels for 64 bit Windows are [here](http://zhuang.harvard.edu/storm_analysis/).
 Despite their names, these will not work with 32 bit Python as the C libraries are 64bit.

-Install the above Python dependencies first.
+Remember to install the above Python dependencies first.
 Christoph Gohlke is one good source of [wheels](http://www.lfd.uci.edu/~gohlke/pythonlibs/) for Windows.

 ```sh
 pip install storm_analysis-XX.whl